jo-asakura/postcss-neat/README.md

 - `neatColumnWidth`, sets the relative width of a single grid column.
 Default is `4.235801032000001em`.
 - `neatGutterWidth`, sets the relative width of a single grid gutter.
 Default is `1.618em`.
 - `neatMaxWidth`, sets the max-width property of the element that includes `outer-container`.
 Default is `64em`.
+- `debugGridColor`, sets the background color for the debugging grid.
+Default is `#ecf0f1`.

 ## PostCSS-Neat v1